magento/devdocs/guides/v2.0/howdoi/checkout/checkout_form.md

 ## Declare the form in the checkout page layout {#layout}

 Certain default checkout templates declare regions where some additional content can be inserted.

-<p class="q">any content or UI components?
-Or JS components? (what is the difference?)</p>

 You can add your custom form in any of these regions.
+These regions are provided with corresponding comments in the default Checkout page layout file `<Checkout_module_dir>/view/frontend/layout/checkout_index_index.xml`.
+Also you locate the regions in the `.html` templates of the blocks used in this layout file.

-For example, the shipping JS component (see app/code/Magento/Checkout/view/frontend/web/template/shipping.html) provides the `before-form` region and corresponding UI container.
+For example, the shipping JS component (see [app/code/Magento/Checkout/view/frontend/web/template/shipping.html]({{mage2000.url}}app/code/Magento/Checkout/view/frontend/web/template/shipping.html)) provides the `before-form` region and corresponding UI container.

-<p classs="q">How devs can find other regions?</p>

 Any content added here is rendered before the Shipping Address form on the Shipping Information step.
-To add content to this region, the following layout update can be used:
+To add content to this region, create a `checkout_index_index.xml` layout update similar to the following in the `<your_module_dir>/view/frontend/layout/`:

-<p class="q">What exactly is declared in layout? names of .js components? templates?</p>

 {%highlight xml%}
 <?xml version="1.0"?>